NOC-OI/web-novice/_episodes/05-scraping.md

 for anyone seriously interested in web scraping.

-> ## Scraping Energy market data
+> ## Scraping the locations for tide gauge stations into a Pandas dataframe
 >
-> Look at [EPEX SPOT's data on the energy market][epex-data].
+> Look at [the locations for tide gauge stations][psmsl].
-> How would you extract the price of the energy as a function of time?
+> How would you extract these data as a Pandas dataframe?
-> Can you look at other countries, and on different dates?
 >
 > > ## Solution
 > > ~~~